 By Edu Valor / Author - Spanish Chef

-When preparing the Spanish marmitako tuna stew, you're likely aware that it's a healthy recipe.
-It's easy and quick to make, which is often a feature of the healthiest dishes.
+When preparing Spanish marmitako tuna stew, you know it’s a healthy recipe.
+It’s quick and easy to make, which is often a hallmark of nutritious dishes.

-In today's food market, that kind of peace of mind is more than welcome.
-Dishes like this should probably be a staple in our everyday meals.
+In today’s food market, that kind of piece-of-mind is no luxury.
+Recipes like this should probably be a staple in our daily meals.

 Preparation: 20 minutes